What is chickenpox?

-The varicella vaccine is a shot that can prevent chickenpox.
-It is called varicella because the varicella virus causes chickenpox.
+The purpose of a vaccine is to prevent you from getting a specific disease.
+The chickenpox vaccine is called the varicella vaccine.
+Varicella is the name of the virus that causes the disease.
+It is given by injection (shot).
 More than 90% of people who receive the vaccine will not get chickenpox.
 People who get chickenpox after having the vaccine usually don’t get as sick.

 Who should be vaccinated against chickenpox?

 The chickenpox vaccine is given in 2 doses.
 The first dose is given when your child is 12 to 15 months old.
 The second is given when he or she is between 4 and 6 years of age.
 It can also be given to older children and adults at any time.
 Anyone who has not had chickenpox should get the vaccine.
 It is especially important for: